petersavinos/Technical_Instructions/README.md

 A series of messages will pop up to the screen.
 - Click **"Enable"** on the permissions you want to access
 ## Step 9: Explore Snapchat
-- Access snapchat's different features
+Access Snapchat's different features
+- Send and recieve snaps with friends
+- Post and browse stories
+- Locate your friends on the snap map.
 # Conclusion
   The step-by-step instructions on how to install Snapchat on your mobile device ends here.
 If you are still struggling after these instructions or need more help with successfully downloading Snapchat, visit https://www.snapchat.com/download?purpose=snapchatdotcom&sp=snapchatdotcom.
 If you want more general information about the Snapchat app, visit https://www.snapchat.com/.